⚡ Quick answer

 The structural independence of auction inspectors is the foundation of auction sheet reliability

-The inspector who creates your auction sheet has three important structural characteristics that make their assessment trustworthy:
+The inspector who creates your auction sheet has three important characteristics that make their assessment trustworthy:

 Employed by the auction house — not the seller.
 The inspector works for the auction house.
-Their salary and job security depend on the auction house's reputation for honest grading — not on making any individual vehicle look better.
+Their job security depends on the auction house's reputation for honest grading — not on making any individual vehicle look better.
 Finding problems is their job.
 Missing problems damages the auction house's reputation and their own career.

-No relationship with the buyer.
+No relationship with any specific buyer.
 The inspector does not know who will buy the vehicle.
 They cannot favour any buyer because they do not know the outcome.
-The assessment is made in a vacuum, before the sale, with no knowledge of who will receive it.
+The assessment is made before the sale, with no knowledge of who will receive the report.

 Nationally standardised criteria.
-Inspection standards are nationally regulated and consistently applied across all auction houses in Japan.
-The same grading criteria apply at USS in Tokyo as at a small regional house in Kyushu.
+Inspection standards are regulated by JAAI and consistently applied across all registered auction houses in Japan.
+The same grading criteria apply at USS Tokyo as at a small regional house in Kyushu.
 This standardisation means a Grade 4.5 from one house is broadly comparable to a Grade 4.5 from another.

 This is what makes Japanese auction sheets different from any other used car documentation.
 A dealer's description of their own car has every incentive to be favourable.
-An independent government inspection elsewhere covers safety items only.
-A Japanese auction inspector is a professionally trained, independently employed assessor with no financial stake in the outcome — creating documentation that a buyer thousands of miles away can trust years later.
+An independent roadworthy test elsewhere covers safety items only.
+A Japanese auction inspector is a professionally trained, independently employed assessor with no financial stake in the outcome — creating documentation that a buyer thousands of kilometres away can trust years later.

-Japan's largest auction network.
-Multiple locations nationwide.
-Considered the strictest grader — a USS Grade 4.5 carries high credibility.
+Japan's largest network.
+13+ locations nationwide.
+Strictest grading — a USS Grade 4.5 carries the highest credibility in the industry.

 Multiple sessions per week nationwide

 Toyota manufacturer auction.
 Toyota and Lexus vehicles predominantly.
-Detailed spec breakdowns and often includes service history entries.
+Often includes Toyota dealer service history entries.

 Regular nationwide sessions